wojtekwalczak/data_science_primer/README.md

 ### Calculus

-* _Pre-calculus Demystified_ by Rhonda Huettenmueller
+* \[[book](http://www.amazon.com/Pre-calculus-Demystified-Second-Rhonda-Huettenmueller/dp/0071778497)\] _Pre-calculus Demystified_ by Rhonda Huettenmueller - the book offers a concise refresher with enough exercies (with answers!) to get you back on track with high-school-level math.
-* _Calculus: Early Transcendentals_ by James Stewart
+* \[[book](http://www.amazon.com/Calculus-Early-Transcendentals-James-Stewart/dp/0495011665)\] _Calculus: Early Transcendentals_ by James Stewart - James Steward became a millionaire by writing calculus books, and there's a good reason for that.

 ### Linear algebra